1- What’s included in the publishing fee?

 12- Can I publish a colour book?

 Yes.
 Publishing in black & white or in colour does not affect the initial publishing cost.
-However, the cost of printing in colour is more expensive than black & white and any book that includes colour is classified and priced as a colour book.
-We have two colour options – Standard Colour 70 (inkjet) and Premium Colour (digital) which are both printed on 105 gsm white paper.
+However, the cost of printing in colour is more expensive than black & white as a heavier grade of paper is needed.
+Any book that includes colour inside the book is classified as a colour book.
+Colour books are digitally printed on 104gsm white paper.

 13 – Can I publish in paperback and hardback?